sihyun-ahn/CS453-KGA/README.md

 npm run gcm
 ```

+### Pull Request Description and Review

+Opening, closing or requesting a review for a pull request will trigger a github action that will automatically add a description and a review.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft